U.S. Bancorp (USB) Analysis & Forecast for 2023

 Sponsored

-The stock witnessed a -5.36% gain in the last 1 month and extending the period to 3 months gives it a -29.84%, and is 2.27% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.50% over the week and 3.59% over the month.
+The stock witnessed a -12.45% gain in the last 1 month and extending the period to 3 months gives it a -37.65%, and is -10.33% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.42% over the week and 4.33% over the month.

 U.S. Bancorp (USB) Analyst Forecasts